TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-08-26-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md.md

 perex: |
     It would take us **3 full-time months** to rewrite this code in 2017.
 In February 2019, we did it **in less than 3 weeks** with the help of automated tools.
 Why and how?

-tweet: "New Post on my Blog: How we Migrated 54 357 Lines of Code from #nettefw to #symfony in 2 People under 80 Hours   #casestudy"
 twee_image: "/assets/images/posts/2019/fw-migration/pull-request.png"

 updated_since: "June 2020"